Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language Models: Model Performance

 \subsubsection{Semantic Equivalence}

-The code ``Semantic Errors'', which is the sole code of the \textit{Semantic Errors} category, was the most prevalent in our error analysis---accounting for 63/188 (34\%) errors.
-The following two examples demonstrate what this error looks like.
-The text in quotation is the expert annotation, while the underlined sections are the model’s response: \begin{enumerate} \item Aim: ``to \uline{help us operate or administer the Services}’’ \item Recipient: ``These \uline{Services}’’ \end{enumerate} Note that the model's response only differed by an article or an adjective, and both are equivalently correct annotations.
+The child code ``Semantic Equivalence,'' the sole child code of the parent code \textit{Semantic Equivalence}, was the most prevalent code in our error analysis---accounting for 19/37 (51\%) errors.
+The following two examples demonstrate this type of error.
+The text in quotation is the expert annotation, while the underlined sections are the model’s annotation: \begin{enumerate} \item Aim: ``to \uline{help us operate or administer the Services}’’ \item Recipient: ``These \uline{Services}’’ \end{enumerate} Note that the model's response only differed by an article or an adjective, and both are equivalently correct annotations.